Eslorex/Mass-MP4-Downloader-for-Youtube/README.md

 # Behaviour
-Both scripts downloads the highest quality possible up to 1080p 60fps.
+Both scripts downloads the highest quality possible up to 1080p 60fps without losing quality during download/encoding progress.
 Code is customizable to download higher qualities.

 Both of the scripts will create a file named "Videos" at the same path that it exists.
 Both scripts do/can feed the same file.
 When moved, they will create a new "Videos" file in the new location.
 So its completely portable.